-I think I at some point in the last year or so must have come to the conclusion that if I want something done – in general, I am a lot better off just rolling up my sleeves and doing it myself.
+I think at some point in the last year or so I came to the conclusion that if I want something done – in general, I am a lot better off just rolling up my sleeves and doing it myself.

 And before you point it out; I know that's bad.
 And it's not like I don't halfheartedly ask them from time to time to stick their books back into the bookshelf or pick those goddamn Lego's or My Little Pony's up off the kitchen floor, because I do.

 It's just that in our busy household of two working parents and school and homework and play-dates and ballet classes and toddler tantrums and everything else in between, I often find that I don't I have time to harp on too much about the importance of learning how to put your own plate in the dishwasher, and will rather just stick it in there myself – to save both time and my own precious sanity.